 Bianka Ullmann was born in Sofia, Bulgaria, in 1984 and has been in living in Vienna since 1991.
 She received the degree of Diplomingeneur in physics from the Technische Universität Wien in 2012.
 She has been working as a project assistant at the Technische Universität Wien since 2013 and joined the Institute for Microelectronics in January 2014.

-Degradation mechanisms of metal-oxide-semiconductor field-effect transistors (MOSFETs), such as bias temperature instability (BTI) and hot carrier degradation (HCD), are caused by material defects in the amorphous gate oxide.
-Defects can capture or emit charge carriers from the Si substrate and from the gate oxide.
-These capture-and-emission events cause a change in the current between gate and source at constant gate-source voltage and drain-source voltage.
-This electrical response corresponds to an unwanted change in device characteristics, as shown on the left-hand side of Fig. 1 for a pFET device.
-Measurements of this detrimental behavior allow us to characterize the impact of different stress conditions on device characteristics and in the case of nano-scale MOSFETs, to observe the nature of individual defects responsible for unwanted changes in device characteristics.
+Degradation mechanisms are caused by material defects in the amorphous gate oxide of a MOSFET.
+These defects can capture or emit charge carriers from the substrate and from the gate oxide.
+The capture and emission events cause a change in the current between gate and source at constant gate-source voltage and drain-source voltage.
+This electrical response corresponds to an unwanted shift in device characteristics, for example, the threshold voltage.
+Measurements of this detrimental shift allow us to characterize the impact of different stress conditions on the device characteristics and, in the case of nanoscale MOSFETs, to observe the nature of individual defects responsible for the unwanted shifts.